truedano/Windows-MCP/CONTRIBUTING.md

 # Contributing to Windows-MCP

-Thank you for your interest in contributing to MCP-Use!
+Thank you for your interest in contributing to Windows-MCP!
 This document provides guidelines and instructions for contributing to this project.

 ## Table of Contents